 While deterministic degradations are prevalent in academic discussions, real-world degradations often involve a stochastic component (noise, random motion blur, etc.).
 Our~\cref{theorem:erratic_behavior} holds for any form of $p_{Y|X}$ (including stochastic measurements).
 Therefore, not only do we confirm the result of~\citet{Ohayon2023} with a rigorous proof, but we also extend it to any type of degradation.

 One may wonder why we are interested in deterministic estimators that satisfy \mbox{$p_{\hat{X},Y}\approx p_{X,Y}$} in the case of stochastic degradations.
-Our motivation to explore such estimators stems from a practical observation: Aiming for this objective, whether implicitly or explicitly, appears to be a recurring trend in the literature when using deterministic estimators in stochastic degradation settings, as we describe next.
+Our motivation to explore such estimators stems from a practical observation: Aiming for this objective, whether implicitly or explicitly, is a recurring trend in the literature when using deterministic estimators in stochastic degradation settings, as we describe next.

-\subsection{CGAN image restoration algorithms}
+\subsection{CGAN Image Restoration Algorithms}

 CGANs have become highly popular for solving image inverse problems, such as image-to-image translation tasks~\citep{pix2pix2017,wang2018pix2pixHD,park2019SPADE,Shaham_2021_CVPR}, image denoising~\citep{yi2018sharpness,ma2018speckle,joung2020,ohayon2021high,wang2021,chen2021generative,sun2023deep}, motion deblurring~\citep{Kupyn_2018_CVPR,Kupyn_2019_ICCV,Zhang_2020_CVPR}, JPEG decoding~\citep{Man_2023_CVPR,Agustsson_2023_CVPR}, and more.
-Their popularity can be partly attributed to the fact that they do not require a problem-specific loss formulation, a model of the prior distribution, or any assumptions about the relation between $X$ and $Y$.
+Their popularity can be partly attributed to the fact that they do not require a problem-specific loss, a model of the prior distribution, nor any assumptions about the relation between $X$ and $Y$.
 To train a CGAN, one only needs a dataset of paired i.i.d.~samples from $p_{X,Y}$.

 In the image restoration literature, the term CGAN is commonly used to describe models that are trained with two different types of optimization frameworks.
-Some models use the term CGAN because the discriminator receives either pairs of natural images and their degraded measurements (``real'' examples), or pairs of estimated outputs and the corresponding degraded inputs (``fake'' examples)~\cite{pix2pix2017,park2019SPADE,Shaham_2021_CVPR,wang2018pix2pixHD,ma2018speckle,ohayon2021high,Man_2023_CVPR,yi2018sharpness,joung2020,sun2023deep,Agustsson_2023_CVPR,islam2019fast}.
+Some models use this term because the discriminator receives either pairs of natural images and their degraded measurements (``real'' examples), or pairs of estimated outputs and the corresponding degraded inputs (``fake'' examples)~\cite{pix2pix2017,park2019SPADE,Shaham_2021_CVPR,wang2018pix2pixHD,ma2018speckle,ohayon2021high,Man_2023_CVPR,yi2018sharpness,joung2020,sun2023deep,Agustsson_2023_CVPR,islam2019fast}.
 This approach follows from the original definition of a CGAN~\cite{MirzaO14}.
 Theoretically, the optimal solution of a parametric model trained solely with such an adversarial discriminator is a stochastic estimator $\hat{X}$ which satisfies $p_{\hat{X},Y}=p_{X,Y}$.